Smart Contracts, Blockchain & Co – Differences, Definition and Basics about the Distributed Ledger Technology

 Hybrid Distributed Ledgers combine both worlds and can ensure that the data is distributed permissionless via the public network, but only certain parts are processed by verified systems (permissioned).

 Difference Between Public and Private Distributed Ledger

 To get a better overview of the various technologies, we have compiled a list of the most important things about public and private distributed ledger systems.

-For example, special services can be set up on the basis of these public or private ledgers.
-This data is then distributed, made accessible and verified in one of the systems.
+For example, special services can be set up based on these public or private ledgers.
+This data is then distributed, made accessible, and verified in one of the systems.
 For example, these can be used in logistics to track products that are accessible to everyone.
-It gives people the ability to track drugs in order to identify possible counterfeit drugs.
+It gives people the ability to track drugs to identify possible counterfeit drugs.
 It is also possible to make contracts or other documents available online for all those who have a key to this document.
 However, contracts can also be made intelligent.
-Such so-called smart contracts can fulfil various functions and facilitate international trade, for example, since ownership, insurance, payments, etc. are automatically triggered at certain checkpoints if goods exceed these.
+Such so-called smart contracts can fulfill various functions and facilitate international trade, for example, since ownership, insurance, payments, etc. are automatically triggered at certain checkpoints if goods exceed these.
 Here you can read more about the application possibilities of the blockchain.

 What are Smart Contracts?

 In short, smart contracts are contracts that can be concluded without an intermediary, such as a lawyer.
-So that contracts, sales, payments and investments are also processed automatically, since a smart contract is only triggered if all elements of the contract are fulfilled.
-For example, a house can be sold and the land register entry is secured by block chain.
+So that contracts, sales, payments, and investments are also processed automatically since a smart contract is only triggered if all elements of the contract are fulfilled.
+For example, a house can be sold and the land register entry is secured by the blockchain.
 When the currency arrives, the land register entry is automatically adjusted.
-Thus there is no loss of time for either party to appoint an intermediary such as a lawyer, trustee, state, etc… Since the contract is only executed if all variables are available for it.
-Thus it is also very easy to integrate automatic functions such as expiry dates of contracts, elapsed time or terms of payment.
+Thus, there is no loss of time for either party to appoint an intermediary such as a lawyer, trustee, state, etc… Since the contract is only executed if all variables are available for it.
+Thus, it is also very easy to integrate automatic functions such as expiry dates of contracts, elapsed time, or terms of payment.